RECIPE: CHERVIL SOUP

 - Chop the chervil, add it to the onions and wine and cover with strong beef broth (or vegetable broth and a little bit of marmite to taste if you want to keep it vegetarian).

 - Cook briefly (you don't want the chervil to lose its green colour!).

-- Blend the soup - if you want it to be a perfect cream soup pass it through a fine sieve or mouli (is that what they call "moulin" in english? odd!).
+- Blend the soup - if you want it to be a perfect cream soup pass it through a fine sieve or mill.
 At home we're usually lazy, and we like the slighly more rustic texture.

 - Add a little bit of cream or sour cream to taste to finish the soup.
 Salt & Pepper (I also like a tiny amount of nutmeg or jamaican pepper with chervil).

 Serve with homemade croutons or good brown bread.